beautiful-atoms/beautiful-atoms-docs/docs/source/tutorial/volumetric.rst

 .. note::
    If the atoms and the isosurface are not in the same place, probably because the cube file has a origin not at (0, 0, 0).
-Please read the origin and shfit the atoms:
+Please read the origin and shift the atoms:

    >>> cube = read('test.cube', format='cube', read_data=True, full_output=True)
    >>> volume = cube['data']